UWrc/UWrc.github.io/blog/2025-04-08-maintenance.md

 author_title: HPC Staff Scientist
 author_url: https://github.com/finchnsnps
 author_image_url: https://avatars.githubusercontent.com/u/22206944?v=4
-tags: [klone,hyak,hpc,supercomputer,hours,help,tools,training,events,rcc,updates,opportunities,gpus]
+tags: [klone,hyak,hpc,supercomputer,hours,help,tools,training,events,rcc,updates,opportunities,gpus,globus]
 ---

 April maintenance included the latest OS patches and security enhancements for login and compute nodes, along with testing endpoint detection and response (EDR) software to strengthen cluster security.
 We would like to bring your attention to upcoming events featuring an [**AWS AI in Research Workshop**](https://calendar.washington.edu/sea_uwit-rc/Al-in-Research-Workshop/E182099706) (April 17), our [**annual Research Computing Club Hackathon**](https://calendar.washington.edu/sea_uwit-rc/Research-Computing-Club-Hackathon/E181783041) (April 19), and the [**Kopah S3 Storage Launch Event "Data Storage Day"**](https://calendar.washington.edu/sea_uwit-rc/Data-Storage-Day/E182267580) (May 5), showcasing campus-wide S3-compatible storage.
-Additionally, GPU Day (May 15) will provide insights into GPU workflows demonstrated by experts at Cambridge Computer and NVIDIA.
+Additionally, [**GPU in EDU**](https://www.cambridgecomputer.com/gpu-in-edu/) (May 15) will provide insights into GPU workflows demonstrated by experts at Cambridge Computer and NVIDIA.
 Regular office hours are available for research computing support.
 Stay informed through training resources, event subscriptions, and the [**UW-IT Research Computing Events Calendar**](https://calendar.washington.edu/sea_uwit-rc).
 The next maintenance is scheduled for **Tuesday May 13, 2025** (AKA the 2nd Tuesday of the month).

-### Notable Updates
+### Notable Updates, New Features
 * **Operating system** - The login and compute node images were updated to address system patches and security updates in the Linux operating system (OS).
 * **Security solutions testing** - We tested endpoint detection and response (EDR) software as a potential solution for an enhanced cluster security posture.
 This testing is part of our ongoing efforts to maintain a secure computing environment in line with funding requirements (e.g., NIST-800, CMMC, HIPAA, NIH).
+* **Globus** - We’re excited to announce that Globus has been added to [Hyak Klone](https://hyak.uw.edu/docs/storage/globus) and [Kopah S3](https://hyak.uw.edu/docs/storage/gui#globus).
+Globus makes it easy to transfer large datasets reliably and securely between systems, whether across campus or around the world.
+With features like automated transfers, fault tolerance, and a simple web interface, it’s a powerful tool for streamlining data movement in research workflows.

 ### Upcoming Training and Events